-At this time of year as the days get shorter, many of people start to feel down in the dumps.
+If you're feeling down in the dumps during the dark and cold winter months, you're not alone.
 The cause is winter depression, otherwise called seasonal affective disorder (SAD).
 In fact, I have one colleague who’s so profoundly affected by the lack of sunlight in the winter that her husband calls her “solar powered”—and he’s not too far off.

-Your body needs sunlight to manufacture the feel-good hormone serotonin.
-So as the days get shorter and serotonin production drops, SAD can set in—including fatigue, anxiety, depression, carbohydrate cravings, sleep disorders, and even reduced libido.
+Your body needs sunlight in order to manufacture the feel-good hormone serotonin.
+So as the days get shorter and serotonin production drops, seasonal affective disorder can set in—including fatigue, anxiety, depression, carbohydrate cravings, sleep disorders, and even reduced libido.

 - Get moving.
 A study at the world famous Cooper Clinic in Dallas showed people diagnosed with depression who would normally be placed on medicine got the very same benefit from 180 minutes of physical activity a week.
 That’s because exercise enhances mood-enhancing neurotransmitters in the brain, including the feel-good endorphins responsible for the “runner’s high.”